turingschool/front-end-curriculum/lessons/module-1/html-planning-layout.md

 Sometimes, however, you don't want a tag to have any meaning.
 Typically, this is when you just want to target a certain portion of the page with CSS or JavaScript and none of the semantic tags really apply.

-**Disclaimer**: There are many, many more semantic tags than the ones we're discussing today.

-Some think of `<span>` and `<div>` as the flavorless Jello of HTML tags; they don't have any meaning in and of themselves and they typically don't come with any built-in styling from the browser.
+Some think of `<span>` and `<div>` as the flavorless Jello of HTML tags:

+- They don't have any meaning in and of themselves
+- They typically don't come with any built-in styling from the browser.

 There is just one important difference between the two: